In Exercises 1–5, assume that 4.2% of workers test positive when ... | Channels for Pearson+

 Binomial Distribution

-The scenario described involves a binomial distribution, which models the number of successes in a fixed number of independent trials, each with the same probability of success.
-In this case, testing positive for illegal drugs is considered a 'success,' with a probability of 0.042 (4.2%) for each of the 10 workers tested.
+The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
+In this scenario, testing ten workers can be modeled as a binomial distribution where 'success' is defined as a worker testing positive.
+This distribution allows us to calculate the probability of observing zero positives among the ten workers.

 Recommended video: